 Going back to Brussels last week, I didn't get many answers to my 3+1 topics of interest, but I got this revelation about the rule-of-law.
 And I say this revelation is a lot more valuable!
 I now understand that I've been part of the problem—I never properly established in which of the 3 senses/meanings I was using the phrase.
 And from now on I can be part of the solution 😉 From now on, I'll be using the rule o'flaw spelling only for instances where I sense that someone tends to confuse partners in a conversation, by not properly qualifying their meaning of rule-of-law.
 It'll be my modest contribution to properly informing the public 🙂

-photo source: my smartphone's camera, Brussels, February 2020
+photo source: personal archive, Brussels, February 2020